Skip to main content

 Atsumeru is a Nordic–Japanese tasting menu in the former Temporis space, built around 10–12 seafood-focused courses.
 Guests start in a casual basement lounge before moving upstairs, with dishes that pair precise technique and clean flavors to highlight fish, fermented elements, and seasonal produce.
 It feels modern and focused without losing warmth.

-Sturgeon with puffed rice, ginger-scallion paste, and tom kha broth, Gjetost-stuffed pastry opening bite, Milk ice cream in pine oil and kombucha broth
+Must-Try Dishes: Sturgeon with puffed rice, ginger-scallion paste, and tom kha broth, Gjetost-stuffed pastry opening bite, Milk ice cream in pine oil and kombucha broth

-What makes it special: Bi-level Nordic–Japanese tasting that starts in a lounge and ends in a sleek dining room.
+What Makes it Special: Bi-level Nordic–Japanese tasting that starts in a lounge and ends in a sleek dining room.

 8.8